lenawang33/Regrow_interview/README.md

-#Regrow Interview
+# REGROW
-This repository displays my ability to code and analyze spatial water quality and soils data.
+This Repository displays my ability to code and analyze spatial water and soils data.